rahmanMunna/documentation-Nestjs/type-orm-pgsql.md

 }
 ```
 ### Key facts :
-  - must inject the in-built Repository tamplate class in constructor.
+  - must inject the in-built Repository tamplate class `Repository<CustomerEntity>` in constructor.
   - To Inject use `@InjectRepository(EntityName)`
-  - Repository<MyEntityClassName> is a template.
+  - `Repository<MyEntityClassName>` is a template.
-  - stored the instance to an variable name `customerRepo`.
+  - Stored the repo instance to an variable name `customerRepo`.
   - Now we can do any db operation for that entity(table) using `customerRepo` class.

-### We will call the repo from service.So must inject out Repo class in our service class constructor.That why our Repo class is @Injectable.
+### We will call the repo from service.So must inject out Repo class in our service class constructor.That why our Repo class is `@Injectable`.